GallaFrancesco/mvc/README.md

 Simply run in your terminal:

 ```
-mvc [color]
+mvc
 ```
-[color] is the number of a color in your terminal colorscheme.

 The keypress '**q**'' at anytime **quits** the program and restores the terminal.

-Note that an instance of MPD must be running for mvc to work, otherwise the fifo file doesn't exist.
+Note that an instance of MPD must be running for mvc to work, otherwise the fifo file wouldn't exist.